ldoocy/project_template/README.md

 <sup>*Figure 3.
 Navigation patterns in real human motion [(Seer et al., 2014)](#references).*</sup>

+We extend this previous work by not only replicating results from prior agent based modeling approaches, but also by introducing an additional personality variable, and by doing so using different modeling software (i.e., AnyLogic).

 ## Fundamental Questions
 Our overarching goal is to answer several related research questions.